 This organization in Western Ontario accepts new and gently used household goods and clothing.

-You can also check with a local settlement agency to see if they are accepting donations for Syrian refugees.
+You can also check with a local settlement agency to see if they are accepting donations for refugees.

-I Want to Give Money
+I Want to Donate Money

 Settlement Information & Community Services